serv/serv.github.io/_posts/2016-06-02-fixing-memory-leak-on-production-node-application.md

 We get some benefits of having NewRelic monitoring, but disabling NewRelic on production was no-brainer at this point.
 We had to do it.
 We all acknowledged that
-NewRelic is the initial cause of the memory leak.
+NewRelic is not the initial cause of the memory leak.
 There is still something in our code that is behaving naughtily with NewRelic, but we got to put our the damn fire on production first.
 So we did it.
-We disabled NewRelic on production and the memory usage stopped climbing and it remains very steady now.
+We disabled NewRelic on production and the memory usage stopped climbing and it remains very steady for now.

 I want to thank [Yunong Xiao for sharing
 Netflix's experience on debugging Node.js in